-you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
+Reservation fee £0.00 Eligibility You can apply to buy the home if all of the following apply: You are 55 years old or over your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
 As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.
-Also, you must have a local connection to Wiltshire Council either through residency, work or family.
-Tenure Leasehold Lease type Shared ownership house lease Lease term 118 years remaining For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
-Maximum share you can own You can buy up to 100% of your home.
-Transfer of freehold At 100% ownership, the freehold will transfer to you.
-Landlord The Swaythling Housing Society Collins House Bishopstoke Road Eastleigh Hampshire SO50 6AD
+Also, you must have a local connection to Dorset Council either through residency, work or family.
+Tenure Leasehold Lease type Older Persons Shared Ownership flat lease

-Under a shared ownership lease, you pay for a percentage share of the market value of a home.
-You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.
+Lease term 117 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
+Maximum share you can own You can buy up to 75% of your home.
+Transfer of freehold As you can only reach a maximum of 75% ownership, this home will always remain leasehold.
+Landlord Abri Group Limited Collins House Bishopstoke Road Eastleigh SO50 6AD Under a shared ownership lease, you pay for a percentage share of the market value of a home.
+You enter into a lease agreement with the landlord, and agree to pay rent to the landlord on the remaining share.
 Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 8 weeks to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
 If they do not find a buyer within 8 weeks, you can sell your share yourself on the open market.
 For example, through an estate agent.
-Pets You cannot keep pets at the home without prior permission from Abri Subletting You can rent out a room in the home, but you must live there at the same time.
-You cannot sublet (rent out) your entire home unless you either: own a 100% share; or have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document) and have your mortgage lender's permission if you have a mortgage
+Pets You cannot keep pets at the home.